CLAMP-IT/moodle-blocks_filtered_course_list/readme.md

-# [Filtered course list v3.3.5]
+# [Filtered course list v3.3.7]

 [![Build Status](https://travis-ci.org/CLAMP-IT/moodle-blocks_filtered_course_list.svg?branch=master)](https://travis-ci.org/CLAMP-IT/moodle-blocks_filtered_course_list)

-for Moodle 3.2 or higher
+For Moodle 3.3 or higher

 The _Filtered course list_ block displays a configurable list of a user's courses.
 It is intended as a replacement for the _My courses_ block, although both may be used.
 It is maintained by the Collaborative Liberal Arts Moodle Project (CLAMP).